revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-It can be done by method overriding , which is a type of polymorphism.
-It can modify a super class method in the sub class.
+It can be done by method overriding , which is a type of polymorphism.It can modify a super class method in the sub class.

 </blockquote>